Thomas-Duggan/CCTurtleKit/README.md

 ---

-Note for `startup.lua`: This file is NOT neccessary for proper usage of `CCTurtleKit.lua`.
+Note for `startup.lua`: This file is NOT necessary for proper usage of `CCTurtleKit.lua`.
 It is exclusively for ease of setup and ease of use.
 It is only required if you want it.

 **IMPORTANT: IF YOU HAVE AN EXISTING `startup.lua` DO NOT IMPORT MINE AS IT WILL OVERWRITE YOURS.**